 - Sammy Watkins, WR, Clemson.
 Previous Rank: 2

-4/15/14: There is a lot of talk that the Detroit Lions are preparing to move up for Watkins.
+5/6/14: There is a lot of talk that the Detroit Lions are preparing to move up for Watkins.
 Detroit has shown a ton of interest in him, and he could be a great fit in the Motor City.
 It seems unlikely that Watkins will make it out of the top four as the Rams, Jaguars and Browns could all take him with a team like the Lions trading up being another option.

 WalterFootball.com spoke with some scouts who agreed with my contention that Watkins was the only player to consider for the top spot other than Clowney.
 However, some teams would probably suggest Khalil Mack be added in.
 Still, Watkins is a rare talent and the best receiver to enter the NFL since A.J.
 Green in 2011.